Skip to main content

 Step 2: Start with an empty Blueprint

-• A Start node (green play icon) β€” the entry point where execution begins
+• A Start node (green circle) — the entry point where execution begins

-• An element palette β€” a row of icons next to the Start node for adding your first element
+• An element palette — a row of icons next to the Start node for adding your first element

-The left panel shows empty sections for Inputs, Outputs, and Locals β€” you’ll define these as you build your logic.
+The Contents sidebar on the left shows your project structure, including the empty Inputs and Outputs section — you’ll define these as you build your logic.
+See Inputs and Outputs.

 Building your Blueprint